We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

-Then we went to the local grovery store where we bought our breakfast for the next day as we were planning to camp nearby the shore of the Arctic Sea.
-We also asked if there is any restaurant in the village and heared that there was a restaurant a few meters up the road which is called Bistro.
+Then we went to the local grocery store where we bought our breakfast for the next day as we were planning to camp near the shore of the Arctic Sea.
+We also asked if there is any restaurant in the village and heard that there was a restaurant a few meters up the road which is called Bistro.

-Caj and Katja decided to order a King Crab and I had a oven potatoe with salad.
-For desert we decided to have pancake which we had to prepare ourselves.
-The restaurant had a big aquarium with king crabs in it and there was also free wifi which we used to check our mails.
+Caj and Katja decided to order a King Crab and me had oven potatoes with salad.
+For dessert, we decided to have pancake which we had to prepare ourselves.
+The restaurant had a big aquarium with king crabs in it and there was also free wifi which we used to check our emails.

 Camping at the Arctic Sea

-After our short visit at the Bugøynes festival we drove the street back with our car to the direction where we came from and pitched our tents on a place which looked less windy.
+After our short visit to the Bugøynes festival, we drove the street back with our car to the direction where we came from and pitched our tents in a place which looked less windy.

-Again, very strong wind was blowing against my face from the Arctic Sea.
+Again, a very strong wind was blowing against my face from the Arctic Sea.

-Once back in our camp, Caj was waiting with hot tea and we decided to have a walk along the sand beach afterwards.
+Once back in our camp, Caj was waiting with hot tea and we decided to have a walk along the sandy beach afterward.

-At 10 pm it was time to get into the tent as we were planning to get up at 8 am as rain was predicted at 9am.
+At 10 pm it was time to get into the tent as we were planning to get up at 8 am as the rain was predicted at 9 am.

 I put on my Lundhags Jaure Light High shoes and started to pack my gear.